 They are only open in the summer from late June to October, and can test even the most experienced drivers.
 From big rocks and potholes to fording rivers, you’ll have to be the adventurous-type to dare journey down these roads.

 If you’re planning to drive on an F-road, it’s important to do your research in advance and check the conditions of the road, including the depth of any rivers you may need to cross.
 Some F-roads are only suitable for 4×4 cars, and some even require specialized “monster-truck” type vehicles.

 Single-lane bridges in Iceland

-There are many single-lane bridges on the Icelandic Ring Road, and they can be challenging to drive if you’re unfamiliar.
+Single-lane bridges are common on the Ring Road, and they can be tricky to navigate if you’re not used to them.

-The rule is that the closer vehicle has the right-of-way.
-You should slow down and assess the situation before crossing.
+The rule is, the closer vehicle has the right of way, so take your time and be patient before crossing.